-Students are required to take Step 1 of the USMLE prior to beginning the Year 3 of the curriculum and must achieve a passing score to continue beyond the first clerkship in the third year.
+Students are required to take the USMLE Step 1 exam prior to beginning Year 3 of the curriculum and must achieve a passing score to continue beyond the first clerkship in the third year.
 Students who do not achieve a passing score on the first attempt will not continue with clinical clerkships until they do so.
-Students must also pass the Step 2 Clinical Knowledge Exam and the Step 2 Clinical Skills Exam as requirements for graduation from the medical school curriculum.
+Students must also pass the USMLE Step 2 Clinical Knowledge exam and the Step 2 Clinical Skills exam as requirements for graduation from the medical school curriculum.